E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/AdResS_RDF/readme.rst

 ..
 Notice the syntax of a URL reference below `Text <URL>`_

-We basicaly work with the atomselection and use the pre-existing Radial Pair Distribution Function tool in VMD.
+We basically work with the atom selection and use the pre-existing Radial Pair Distribution Function tool in VMD.

 Example case (for the radial systems), this selection was used with the reference point being defined in the GROMACS input file.